-- Improved food, nutrition and income security for smallholder farmers - The development of inclusive, sustainable and profitable agri-business - 3.
-An improved policy environment for smallholder farmers

-In working towards our goals, we have developed a twopronged approach that will see us expand our food, nutrition and income security work into more fragile areas (within existing countries of operation and in new countries), while in developing economies we will take a marketbased approach working to build farmer enterprise and agribusinesses.
+- 1. Improved food, nutrition and income security for smallholder farmers - 2.
+The development of inclusive, sustainable and profitable agri-business - 3.
+An improved policy environment for smallholder farmers countries of operation and in new countries), while in developing economies we will take a market-based approach working to build farmer enterprise and agribusinesses.
 Building on our success in Ethiopia as part of the emergency seed committee set up in response to the El Niño crisis, we will respond to emergencies where appropriate - bridging the gap between emergency and development work.
 On the policy environment we will advocate with and on behalf of farmers, using our position as experts in agricultural development to raise awareness of the needs of farmers and challenges they face.